Revocable vs. irrevocable trust: Which is right for you?

 What is an irrevocable trust?

 As the name implies, an irrevocable trust is one that you (the grantor) cannot revoke in whole or in part.
-It can only be modified or terminated with the permission of the beneficiary.
+This type of trust document can only be modified or terminated with the permission of the beneficiary.
 The moment a grantor transfers all assets into the trust, the grantor removes his or her rights to access or ownership.
 For this reason, an irrevocable trust is not considered to be part of your estate for legal and tax purposes.

 You may wonder why anybody would choose to create a trust that cannot be revoked, even while they are still alive.
 After all, what incentive is there for putting your hard-earned money into a place where you can’t reach it?

 The main reasons for setting up an irrevocable trust are for estate and tax considerations.
-The benefit of this type of trust for estate assets is that it effectively removes the trust’s assets from the grantor’s taxable estate.
+The benefit of this type of trust for estate asset protection is that it effectively removes the trust assets from the grantor’s taxable estate.
 It also can remove these assets from personal liability.
-For the average person, this is a non-issue, which is why revocable, living trusts are the more common choice.
+For the average person, this is a non-issue, which is why a revocable living trust is the more common choice.